nathco/Export-More/README.md

 `1000ms, 1500ms, 2000ms, 3000ms, 4000ms, 5000ms`

 **Usage Notes**
 If you notice issues with transparency and / or antialiasing, try adding a solid background color to the artboard.
-You can prevent individual artboards from exporting by appending `Lock` to the name.
+You can prevent individual artboards from exporting by appending `Lock` to the name, or selecting only the artboards you need.
 Frame rate options can be modified by editing the plugin files.

 ## ICNS: Automatically
 Create your icon on a single `1024x1024` sized artboard.
 When ready, navigate to `Plugins ▸ Export More ▸ Artboards to ICNS ` and select `Automatically` from the dropdown menu.
 The file will export to the directory of your choosing.